chrisjim316/PenPal/README.md

 ```
 expo start
 ```
-5. Click 's' on your keyboard on the command line to sign in expo using the credentials below
+5. Click 's' on your keyboard on the command line, click the arrow down key until you are hovering above 'Log in with an existing Expo account' and click enter.
+Sign in expo using the credentials below
 ```
 Username: chrisjim316
 Password: m0vefast